evolvingstuff/vdw2/content/posts/increase-vitamin-d-levels-if-they-are-low.md

 │   inner_content: `((Overview Loading of vitamin D|Restore in just days, not months))` │   depth: `1`
 │   children:
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((Overview Loading of vitamin D|Restore in just days, not months))`
 │   │   inner_content: `Overview Loading of vitamin D|Restore in just days, not months`
-│   │   page: `Overview Loading of vitamin D|Restore in just days, not months` │   │   children:
+│   │   page: `Overview Loading of vitamin D`
+│   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Overview Loading of vitamin D|Restore in just days, not months`